-With approximately 5,400 employees and assets of \$21 billion, Canadian Utilities Limited is an ATCO Company.
-ATCO is a diversified global corporation delivering service excellence and innovative business solutions in Structures & Logistics (workforce housing, innovative modular facilities, construction, site support services, and logistics and operations management); Electricity (power generation, distributed generation, and electricity distribution, transmission and infrastructure development); Pipelines & Liquids (natural gas transmission, distribution and infrastructure development, natural gas liquids storage and processing, hydrocarbon storage, and industrial water solutions); and Retail Energy (electricity and natural gas retail sales).
+With approximately 5,000 employees and assets of \$22 billion, Canadian Utilities Limited is an ATCO company.
+Canadian Utilities is a diversified global energy infrastructure corporation delivering service excellence and innovative business solutions in Electricity (electricity generation, transmission, and distribution); Pipelines & Liquids (natural gas transmission, distribution and infrastructure development, energy storage, and industrial water solutions); and Retail Energy (electricity and natural gas retail sales).
 More information can be found at www.canadianutilities.com.